awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 + [Hard disk drives \(HDD\)](#hard-disk-drives) — Optimized for large streaming workloads where the dominant performance attribute is throughput\.
 + [Previous generation](#ebs-previous-generation-volumes) — Hard disk drives that can be used for workloads with small datasets where data is accessed infrequently and performance is not of primary importance\.
 We recommend that you consider a current generation volume type instead\.

 There are several factors that can affect the performance of EBS volumes, such as instance configuration, I/O characteristics, and workload demand\.
+To fully use the IOPS provisioned on an EBS volume, use [EBS\-optimized instances](ebs-optimized.md)\.
 For more information about getting the most out of your EBS volumes, see [Amazon EBS volume performance on Linux instances](EBSPerformance.md)\.

 For more information about pricing, see [Amazon EBS Pricing](http://aws.amazon.com/ebs/pricing/)\.